Bafta, the BBC and Channel 4 have al adopted diversity requirements for film/TV production. But will the rules have any censorship impact?

 This will see the biggest reform of the governance and regulation of the BBC since it was founded.

-The Government has decided that a new BBC unitary board will govern and run the BBC, and ultimately be responsible for editorial and management decisions.
+decided that a new BBC unitary board will govern and run the BBC, and ultimately be responsible for editorial and management decisions.

 Ofcom will become the new external regulator of the BBC.
 Our job will be to hold the BBC to

 We have published a statement explaining how we will prepare to undertake our new regulatory duties

 Ofcom's approach to regulating the BBC

 As the new external regulator, Ofcom will bring its experience of regulating the wider broadcast and

 Ofcom already has roles across many of the BBC's services, from content standards to competition.
 These new responsibilities broaden the scope of Ofcom's existing work.